UKHomeOffice/drt-v2/README.md

 Drt v2 is a replacement for an earlier system built primarily with PHP.

-It is a tool which aims to provide Borderforce officers in airports with information that helps them
+It is a tool which aims to provide Border Force officers in airports with information that helps them
 A) respond to live changes to circumstances - flights coming in early or late, lower than expected resourcing due to people calling in sick,
 B) planning for future resourcing

 ## Approach
-The core of both drt v1 and v2 is an algorithm by Home Office Science.
+The core of DRT v2 is an algorithm by HOAI.
 It's an optimization function which searches a space for the lowest cost based on: queue length (time), number of desks staffed, cost of changing staff and so on.
 The underlying algorithm is based on NM1Q simulation.

 ### Recognized flaws